 As comedian, and podcaster, Adam Carolla often says on his Podcast:

 “This is the best time in America to be a racist.
 If you are charged with racism, those that hear the charge may yawn now and dismiss it as politically correct nonsense.
-Even if the person making that charge have actual proof, and the person they are making the charge against is an actual racist, no one takes it as seriously as they once did.”
+Even if the person making that charge has actual proof, and the person they are making the charge against is an actual racist, no one takes it as seriously as they once did.”

-The ploy of labeling those that have an honest disagreement with some piece of legislation, a proposal, a movement, or an idea with a career ending name of some sort was wildly successful, in the short-term.
+The ploy of labeling those who have an honest disagreement with some piece of legislation, a proposal, a movement, or an idea with a career ending name of some sort was wildly successful, in the short-term.
 During the eight years of Barack Obama’s presidency, there was this sense that an opponent could not openly oppose the ideas that were being floated about the country without being branded as a racist.
 There was also this sense that if we complained about that situation, and we stated that we felt intimidated by it, we received a, ‘you know what, good’ type of response, similar to the one Sally Kohn offered Kirsten Powers in a debate on free speech.

 Barack Obama successfully used such tactics, openly and subtly, to fundamentally transform this nation.
 As most Congressmen feared openly opposing his administration, lest they be called a racist.
 Members of the media were afraid to openly scrutinize the legislation and ideas of the administration, and most open debate among citizens was shut down for fear of causing tension.
 There was also this sense that there would never be a price to pay for silencing opposition in this manner, until the 2016 Democrats made it clear that they thought such charges were an antidote to ever losing another presidential election, and they found that a surprisingly large swath of the electorate had grown immune to them.

-Anyone that knows the story of The Little Boy who Cried Wolf knows that no matter how unfounded a charge is, if it is repeated often enough people will start to believe it.
+Anyone who knows the story of The Little Boy who Cried Wolf knows that no matter how unfounded a charge is, if it is repeated often enough people will start to believe it.
 Republicans found this out the hard way in 2008 and 2012.
 Yet, as the lesson of that story suggests, if those same charges are repeated too often, people will start to ignore them.
 Democrats found that out the hard way in 2016.